Akiruhanui/UNOFFICIAL_Walker_CAD_3D_Model/README.md

-# (UNOFFICIAL) CAD/3D Model of a Commercially Available Walker
+# (UNOFFICIAL) CAD/3D Model of a Commercially Available Walker/Rollator
  **Disclaimer: This walker model is an unofficial recreation of a commercially available walker/rollator.
 Thus, there may be inaccuracies in the model.
 It is only intended to be used for visual and educational purposes only.**

 ** **